 - Offshore treatment providers

-If you are importing or exporting goods you may need to get them treated.
+If you are importing or exporting goods you want to know how the MPI treatment programme works.

 Check treatment requirements for your product in the relevant import health standard.

 For goods that need treatment on arrival for border clearance (for example, if insects were found on arrival), check MPI's Standard: Approved Biosecurity Treatments July 2019.

 - importing country phytosanitary requirements (ICPR) for plant products

 - overseas market access requirements for other products